david-fb/exchange-rates-api/README.md

 # Exchange rates API

-Data from the Open Exchange Rates API with free plan
+Data from the Open Exchange Rates API using the free plan

 ## Environment Variables